Holonomy Lie algebra of a geometric lattice: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Michele Torielli and Masahiko Yoshinaga for discussion.
-Y. L. would like to thank Toshiyuki Akita for his invitation to a research stay in Hokkaido University, during which this work is completed.
+We would like to thank Michele Torielli and Masahiko Yoshinaga for valuable discussion.
+We are also grateful to Daniel C. Cohen for pointing us to the paper \cite{Cohen+2003}.
+Y. L. would like to thank Toshiyuki Akita for his invitation to a research stay in Hokkaido University, during which this work was initialed.
+W. G. is supported by NSFC grant No. 12201029.
+Y. L. is supported by NSFC grant No. 11901467.